thedaviddias/bfdes.in/posts/create-a-class.md

 1. We assume the player is willing to take the time to unlock all weapon modifications.
 Otherwise, we would need to optimize their utility at every unlock level to obtain a family of solutions for the problem.

-2. Modifying one slot does not prevent another modification from being made in another slot unless it will exceed the total number of possible modifications.
+2. Modifying one slot does not prevent another modification from being made in another slot unless it exceeds the total number of possible modifications.
 In reality, this is not the case -- one cannot attach a muzzle brake to a weapon fitted with an integral suppressor, for example.

 3. Some modifications imbue characteristics that cannot be modelled in weapon stats.
 For instance, using .300 Blackout ammunition removes the tracers that give away a shooter’s position.